open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- Azure ServiceBus client libraries don't provide batch processing clients, therefore processed message count can be derived from `messaging.deliver.duration` metric and is not reported.
+- Azure Service Bus client libraries don't provide batch processing clients, therefore count of processed messages can be derived from `messaging.deliver.duration` metric and is not reported.
 - In addition to generic attributes defined for the metric, Service Bus instrumentation SHOULD report following attributes:
   * `messaging.servicebus.destination.subscription_name` when processing messages from topic subscriptions